By Cassie Jewell, M.Ed., LPC

 In conclusion, there are many factors related to motivation including self-efficacy, outcome value, and financial incentive.
 Our motivation changes as we pursue goals, indicating the need for a variety of motivational strategies.
 We know that dopamine plays an important role and that there are structural regions in the brain responsible for motivation.

 A friend of mine recently asked how I motivate myself to go to the gym when I get off work.
 “It has nothing to do with motivation,” I responded.
-“I just do it; it’s not optional.”
+“I just do it; it’s not an option not to.”

 I’m fully aware I lack motivation.
 However, I recognize that motivation, while advantageous, is not a prerequisite for success.
 It’s too fickle; it lacks the staying power of habit and the might of determination.